'Orphan Black' - 13 Best TV Shows (Spoilers)

 Spoiler alert!
 We're looking forward to how the clones handle the fallout from learning they are patented and finding out what happened to Sarah's daughter, Kira.

 When does it return?
-It was announced in May that the show was picked up for a second season, which kicks off on April 19, 2014.
+It was announced in May that the show was picked up for a second season.
+The premiere airs on ABBC America on Saturday, April 19, 2014, at 9 p.m.
+ET.